greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 ## <a id="section4isp"></a>Index Storage Parameters

 The optional `WITH` clause specifies *storage parameters* for the index.
 Each index method has its own set of allowed storage parameters.
-The B-tree, hash, GiST and SP-GiST index methods all accept this parameter:
+The B-tree, bitmap, hash, GiST, and SP-GiST index methods all accept this parameter:

 `fillfactor`
 :    The `fillfactor` for an index is a percentage that determines how full the index method will try to pack index pages.
 For B-trees, leaf pages are filled to this percentage during initial index build, and also when extending the index at the right \(adding new largest key values\).
 If pages subsequently become completely full, they will be split, leading to gradual degradation in the index's efficiency.
 B-trees use a default fillfactor of 90, but any integer value from 10 to 100 can be selected.
 If the table is static then fillfactor 100 is best to minimize the index's physical size, but for heavily updated tables a smaller fillfactor is better to minimize the need for page splits.
 The other index methods use fillfactor in different but roughly analogous ways; the default fillfactor varies between methods.